wtzqasdf/ChocoBBCode/README.md

 # ChocoBBCode
 The simple bbcode renderer.
+Using TypeScript to develop.

 ## Unlimited Front-end Frameworks...
 Native JavaScript, Vue, React, Angular...
 (It will convert to html elements from bbcode.)

 ## How to use?